Bridge-RAG: An Abstract Bridge Tree Based Retrieval Augmented Generation Algorithm: Introduction

 \section{Introduction}

 Retrieval-Augmented Generation (RAG) has become an important paradigm for enhancing the generation quality of Large Language Models (LLMs) by integrating external knowledge~\citep{patrick2020retrieval}.
-Existing RAG frameworks are primarily of three types: text-based, graph-based, and tree-based.
-Text-based ones store information as raw text.
-In contrast, graph-based and tree-based RAG represent knowledge through structured schemas to provide richer context and capture complex relationships among entities.
+Existing RAG frameworks differ chiefly in how the external knowledge is organized: at one end of the spectrum, simple text stores keep documents as raw passages and retrieve them by vector similarity; at the other, structured representations---knowledge graphs and entity trees---encode the relations among concepts so that retrieval can surface richer, more coherent evidence than a flat passage list.

 RAG systems face two critical challenges regarding retrieval accuracy and computational efficiency.
 First, in terms of retrieval accuracy, standard RAG frameworks usually rely on vector similarity search, which tends to retrieve passages that are semantically related but contextually fragmented or noisy.
 This misalignment often results in the generator receiving insufficient or irrelevant evidence, inevitably propagating errors to the final response.
-Second, a severe efficiency bottleneck persists in structured RAG frameworks, especially for Tree-RAG.
-As the dataset scale and tree depth grow, the time required to traverse the hierarchical structure and locate relevant entities significantly increases.
-Our empirical results in Table~\ref{tab:combined_evaluation} indicate that the retrieval time of standard RAG framework like Tree-RAG and Graph-RAG are still quite long.
+Second, a severe efficiency bottleneck persists in structured RAG frameworks, especially for Tree-RAG: once trees deepen and the leaf set climbs into the millions, walking the hierarchy to pin down the entities a query refers to becomes one of the dominant costs in the response time budget.
+Our empirical results in Table~\ref{tab:combined_evaluation} indicate that the retrieval times of standard RAG frameworks like Tree-RAG and Graph-RAG are still quite long.
 These two challenges hinder the deployment of RAG systems in real-world scenarios that demand high precision and low-latency responses.